 Terra suddenly stops and sees, much to her horror, that Thragg has grabbed her leg.
 Terra tries to kick Thragg away but is unsuccessful.

 Thragg praises Terra for the strength she shows and rewards the crying Terra by starting to squeeze her head.
 Before Thragg can kill her Oliver tackles him from out of nowhere.
 Oliver tells Terra to go find her father.

-At the Grayson family vacation home, Atom Eve continues to use her powers hold off Ursaal as best she can.
+At the Grayson family vacation home, Atom Eve continues to use her powers to hold off Ursaal as best she can.
 Just as Ursaal breaks through Atom Eve’s defenses Invincible arrives and quickly slams Terra’s head through the ground.

 Invincible waste no time and tells Atom Eve that they have to go look for Terra as she has disappeared.

 On another part of the planet, Thragg has turned the tables on Oliver and slams him into a nearby mountain.
-As Thragg continues to drive Oliver across the mountain he express his disappointment that Oliver was never truly loyal to the Thraxan-Viltrumites.
+As Thragg continues to drive Oliver across the mountain he expresses his disappointment that Oliver was never truly loyal to the Thraxan-Viltrumites.